dart-lang/pub-dev/doc/policy.md

 from searches (but keep it available to those that already depend on it).

-However, because mistakes can occasionally happen, exceptions can be granted to this general policy at the pub.dev moderators’ discretion.
+However, because mistakes can occasionally happen, exceptions can be granted to this general policy at the pub.dev moderators’ discretion, on email request to `support@pub.dev`.
 Examples of circumstances under which exceptions may be granted include the following:

 * A package was published by mistake, and the publisher files an unpublish